NanoSim/SOFT5/doc/manual/04_usecase1.md

 real EA = @{soft.model.EA};                 /* Activation energy */
 ```

-Here we se that the activation energy (soft.model.EA) comes from the
+Here we see that the activation energy (soft.model.EA) comes from the
 model.EA property defined earlier.
 This value comes from the previous
 calculations.